 Learning Specialist & Student Council Advisor

 Woody joined Gateway just one year into its inception, and has over thirty years of classroom teaching experience at both the secondary and college levels, providing him unique insight into serving students with special needs and how best to prepare those who pursue higher education.
 Beginning his career as a college instructor of freshmen/sophomore Political Science, he discovered his true calling while tutoring at-risk children.
 He has taught and worked extensively with students with learning disabilities, autism, emotional disturbances, and a wide range of learning styles.
 Woody’s educational background includes degrees from Arkansas State University, post-graduate work at Rice University and the University of St. Thomas, plus training in phonics, dyslexia intervention, and crisis prevention.
-He currently teaches history, government, and economics at Gateway, while also coaching basketball and serving as the Student Council Adviser.
+He currently teaches history, government, and economics at Gateway, while also coaching basketball and serving as the Student Council Advisor.

-Woody is an avid reader of history and traveler to historic destinations, Woody enjoys sharing his love of history with his students and the Gateway community.
+Woody is an avid reader of history and traveler to historic destinations; Woody enjoys sharing his love of history with his students and the Gateway community.

 Martha Pietsch, MEd

 Martha Pietsch is a proud Chicagoan who moved down south in 2013.
 Martha’s undergraduate degree is from the University of Illinois Champaign-Urbana in physical therapy.
 She has always loved working and volunteering with students who have academic, social, and learning challenges which led her to a change in career paths.
 Martha earned a Master of Special Education at Northeastern Illinois University and later continued school with a degree from National Louis University in ESL.
 She enjoys an active lifestyle and instantly fell in love with the Gateway Academy’s mission to not only serve students’ academic needs but also their growth in physical fitness and social awareness.
 Additionally, she is passionate about supporting students’ transition toward success in college, a career, and their community.
-She began our Vocational Education and Internship Program which continues to grow each year.
+She began our Vocational Education and Internship Program, which continues to grow each year.

 Martha loves to travel with her husband Eric and enjoys being a mother to her son Jonah.
 She feels blessed to be a part of the Gateway Academy team!

 Stacey joined the Gateway Academy as a learning specialist in 2007; she spent five fabulous years teaching Language Arts and Reading.
 After a few years at home caring for her children, Belynne and Culwell, she is thrilled to be back at Gateway.
 Stacey graduated from Stephen F. Austin State University earning a Bachelor of Elementary Education with a concentration in Reading.
 She also has teaching certifications in Special Education and English as a Second Language.
-Prior to coming to Gateway, she spent 17 years teaching in the Spring Branch, Alief, and Katy school districts.
+Prior to coming to Gateway, she spent 17 years teaching in the Spring Branch, Alief, and Katy Independent School Districts.